Hasnat Mehmood

 Hasnat Mehmood (حسنات محمود) is a Pakistani visual artist who lives and works in New Jersey.
 He was born on 3 March 1978 in Jhelum.

 Art career

 Hasnat Mehmood was trained as a traditional miniature painter at the National College of Arts, but in his search for a new language in this medium he transformed the traditional practice into contemporary dialogue.
 He is recognised as a progressive, radical artist.

 Hasnat Mehmood creates contemporary art employing a technique that is considered to be a traditional practice.
 The painting of miniature works of art is considered to be the cultural heritage of Pakistan; as such, it should remain recognizable as it was practiced in the past.
 For "purists," the experiments that Hasnat and others take in their approaches to painting minute works of art render the work to be anything but a miniature painting.

-Earlier work

-I Love Miniature explores a number of these issues related to the miniature painting movement as it has evolved in Pakistan within the past two decades.
-In it, Hasnat copied the works of thirteen artists who work in this medium – Shahzia Sikander being perhaps the best-known practitioner of miniature painting in the global contemporary art world.
-By copying their imagery, Hasnat acknowledges and accepts the criticism about the copying involved in the arena of miniature paintings.

-"Mona Lisa in Braille" expands this discussion to what is arguably the most famous work of art.
-Many of us may believe we know the details of this image, however, Hasnat explores how we do not look at things objectively despite having perfect vision.
-We come to a work of art with an entire network of ideas, opinions, and experiences.
-It is a system of understanding that frames our vision.
-In the work, the artist includes a description of Mona Lisa that appears on the Louvre Museum's website.
-It is the official interpretation, but it might not be what any of the painting's millions of viewers see when they look at it.
-Next to this text in Braille appears a print of the work, on top of which is the title, medium, and dimensions; the label for the artwork is integral to our experience of viewing art in an institution.

-Recent work

 Quddus Mirza wrote of his work: "Mehmood has ventured into another realm and can be labelled as a conceptual miniaturist."